William Forster (mathematician): Biographical notices

-Following the dedicatory epistle toThe Circles of Proportion was printed a short notice: "Thos that desire farther instructions in the use of thes Instruments or other parts of the Mathematiques may repaire to W Forster at the Red bull ouer against St Clements Church yard with out Temple bar"; from which it is inferred that he lived and taught mathematics there.
+Following the dedicatory epistle to The Circles of Proportion was printed a short notice: "Thos that desire farther instructions in the use of thes Instruments or other parts of the Mathematiques may repaire to W Forster at the Red bull ouer against St Clements Church yard with out Temple bar"; from which it is inferred that he lived and taught mathematics there.
 The parish of St Clement's lies partly in the City and partly in Westminster: being outside Temple Bar, the sign of the Red Bull was in Westminster.

 In 1667 Forster published Forster's Arithmetick, intended for merchants and accountants.
 It was republished in 1673, with an engraved portrait of the author, This work shows Forster using the Rule of Multiplication based upon the symbol "X", said to have been introduced by Oughtred.
 A new edition by Henry Coley appeared in 1686; this suggests that Forster died between the publication of the second and third editions.